Abuse of Kylie Freeman: Sexual abuse

-Beginning in 2000 when she was ten years old, Kylie Freeman was sexually abused by her father; the preteen "was forced […] to dress up like a hooker and say dirty words to a video camera and was bound by ropes and repeatedly raped."
+Beginning in 2000 when she was ten years old, Kylie Freeman was sexually abused by her father; the child "was forced […] to dress up like a hooker and say dirty words to a video camera and was bound by ropes and repeatedly raped."
 These crimes were recorded as both photos and videos that were posted online as the "Vicky series" (which, as of June 2010, were the all-time most viewed images of child pornography).
 This lasted for 14 months until Kylie Freeman's "spirit was broken".

-In November 2005, by which time teenaged Kylie Freeman was suicidal, a family viewing of Forrest Gump recovered the repressed memories, and Freeman finally told her mother about the abuse.
-The subsequent police investigation uncovered some Vicky-series material on Kylie Freeman's own computer, believed to have been put there by her father.
-A year later, she appeared on the December 19, 2006, episode of America's Most Wanted and told of what her father had perpetrated, placing the previously "provincial affair" in the national spotlight.
+In November 2005, by which time teenaged Kylie Freeman was suicidal, a family viewing of Forrest Gump triggered her memories of the abuse, which she then revealed to her mother.
+The subsequent police investigation uncovered some Vicky-series material on Kylie's own computer, believed to have been put there by her father.
+A year later, she appeared on the December 19, 2006, episode of America's Most Wanted and talked about what her father had perpetrated, placing the previously "provincial affair" in the national spotlight.
 With this exposure, the National Center for Missing & Exploited Children was able to link the Vicky series to the victim and perpetrator.